leahneukirchen/nitro/README.md

 ## Parametrized services

-Service directories ending in `@` are ignored, however you can refer to parametrized services by symlinks (either in the service directory or as a `log` symlink), or start them manually using `nitroctl`.
+Service directories ending in `@` are considered service templates, and are ignored as services, however you can instantiate them into parametrized services by symlinks (either in the service directory or as a `log` symlink), or start them manually using `nitroctl`.

 The part after the `@`, the parameter, is passed to the scripts as first argument.

-For example, given you have a script `agetty@/run` and a symlink `agetty@tty1` -> `agetty@`, nitro will spawn `agetty@/run tty1`.
+For example, if you have a script `agetty@/run` and a symlink `agetty@tty1` -> `agetty@`, nitro will spawn `agetty@/run tty1`.
 Upon running `nitroctl up agetty@tty2`, nitro will spawn `agetty@/run tty2`, even if it does not exist in the service directory.

+Parametrized services are removed on `rescan` if they are DOWN and not referred to by other services.

 ## Modes of operation